Here is a useful link: 8 Tips for Shooting Modern Super 8

 We apologize that we cannot use client supplied shipping accounts.

 Pro8mm uses standard Fedex rates and options including ground, priority overnight, standard overnight, 2-day, express saver, international, and Saturday delivery.
-Standards rates will apply depending on what you select on your work order form.
+Standards rates will apply depending on what you select on Sprocket.

-You can download the forms from our website and you should have received a copy of them with your original shipment.
+Please include a completely filled out Sprocket Form.
 Remember to fill the form out completely, including payment information, as you are responsible for the return shipping costs.
+Process and Scan will not begin until forms and payment are received.

 We used Fedex published rates and there are a number of different prices based on whether you want it shipped ground, overnight, or anything in between.